FlutterFlow/flutterflow-documentation/docs/resources/ui/components/intro-components.md

 ---
-title: Overview
+title: Introduction to Components
 sidebar_position: 0
+slug: /resources/ui/components
 ---

 # Components

-Components in FlutterFlow are reusable elements.
-You design once and utilize throughout your app to save time, ensure consistency, and simplify maintenance.
+Components in FlutterFlow are reusable widgets.
+You design the widget once and utilize throughout your app to save time, ensure consistency, and simplify maintenance.

 Components help in the following ways: